saiharshanani/Budgety/README.md

 Budgety is a web application where an individual can track the available budget for a month depending on updating the income and expenses.

 #### Implementation:
-The user interface elements are implemented by using HTML and CSS which are divided into:
+The user interface elements are implemented by using HTML and CSS which are divided into :
 * Container for a top section which holds:
   * Background image.
   * Displaying available budget for the current month.